 One of your rights under EU law is that you must be informed when your personal data - also known as personal information - is processed (collected, used, stored) by any organisation including one of the EU institutions.
 You also have the right to know the details and purpose of that processing.

-- As joint hosts of the 2018 conference, the EDPS and the Bulgarian Commission for Privacy and Data Protection may collect your personal data only to the extent necessary to provide you with information about the conference (before, during and after) and process your application to participate.
+As joint hosts of the 2018 international conference, the EDPS and the Bulgarian Commission for Privacy and Data Protection may collect your personal data only to the extent necessary for organisational purposes, to provide you with information about the conference (before, during and after) and process your application to participate.
 Where necessary, we may also share your information with service providers for the purposes of organising the conference and associated events.

 - Under certain conditions outlined in law, we may disclose your information to third parties, (such as the European Anti-Fraud Office, the Court of Auditors, or law enforcement authorities) if it is necessary and proportionate for lawful, specific purposes.

 - We will never divulge your personal data for direct marketing purposes.

 - You have the right of access to the personal data we hold regarding you, and to rectify them, if necessary.
 We recommend that you use our secure online contact form or send it by post in a sealed envelope.